Last updated date: August 3, 2022

 We may use your Organization Data to contact you, monitor usage, or display your use of our Service.
 You may opt out by emailing at firstname.lastname@example.org.

-As part of our Service, you may upload datasets ("Dataset") to use some features.
-In doing so, you retain all rights to your Datasets.
-We do not sell, share, or claim any ownership of your Datasets.
+As part of our Service, you may upload Models to use some features.
+In doing so, you retain all rights to your Models.
+We do not sell, share, or claim any ownership of your Models.

 We may also collect information that your browser sends whenever you visit our Service or when you access Service by or through a mobile device (“Usage Data”).